 Day 2 Ostuni - Cisternino

-We start today with a visit to the beautiful town of Ostuni, which dates back to the 1st century AD, when it was an important Greco-Roman city.
-This is a lovely place to visit and a true picture of an Apulian town, with its whitewashed houses, meandering lanes and a colourfully tiled Gothic cathedral at its heart.
-Visit a local olive oil producer and see how the oil is made, as well as getting a chance to sample the final product.
-Then we’ll head to the town of Cisternino, which boasts a wellpreserved charming Old Town.
+Our day begins with a visit to the beautiful town of Ostuni, which dates back to the 1st century AD, when it was an important Greco-Roman city.
+It's a lovely place to visit and is a picture-perfect Apulian town, with its whitewashed houses, meandering lanes and a colourfully tiled Gothic cathedral at its heart.
+We'll visit an olive-oil producer and see how the oil is made before sampling the final product.
+Then we'll head to the town of Cisternino, which boasts a well-preserved charming Old Town.

 Day 4 Matera

-The Valley of Itria presents plenty of opportunities to see the attractive Trulli houses that epitomize the region.
+The fascinating Valley of Itria presents plenty of opportunities to see the attractive Trulli houses that epitomise the region.
 Cylindrical in shape and topped by a conical roof, these ancient buildings line the streets of Alberobello, one of the towns we visit today.
-We will also discover the narrow lanes and whitewashed buildings of hilltop Locorotondo and Martina Franca, an evocative town filled with medieval palaces, ch urches and balconied houses.
+We will also discover the narrow lanes and whitewashed buildings of hilltop Locorotondo and Martina Franca, an evocative town filled with medieval palaces, churches and balconied houses.

-This evening, enjoy an al fresco dinner under the stars in the rustic setting of local farm and restaurant Masseria Madonna dell’Arco, nestled within 23 hectares of fields, vineyards, olive groves andwoodland.
+This evening enjoy an al fresco dinner under the stars in the rustic setting of a local Masseria farm, nestled within hectares of fields, vineyards, olive groves, pastures and woodland.
 The majority of produce served at the restaurant comes directly from the farm, including a variety of meats, cheeses and vegetables.
-You will be treated to a mozzarella-making demonstration before dinner, and there is a farm shop where you can purchase produce.

 Day 6 Ostuni - at Leisure